dominikbenk/git-hooks/README.md

 ## Application
 - applypatch-msg

-This hook is called with the git-am[1] command.
+This hook is called with the git-am command.
 It takes a single parameter - the name of the file in which the log message of the proposed commit is stored.

 - pre-applypatch

-This hook is called with the git-am[1] command.
+This hook is called with the git-am command.
 It takes no parameters and is called after applying the patch, but before committing.

 - post-applypatch

-This hook is called with the git-am[1] command.
+This hook is called with the git-am command.
 It does not take any parameters and is called after the patch and commit have been applied.
 This hook is mainly for notification and cannot affect the result of git-am.

 - pre-commit

 - pre-merge-commit

 - prepare-commit-msg

 - commit-msg
 - post-commit
 - pre-rebase